How Much Weight Can an Air Mattress Hold?

 High-end air mattresses have two internal chambers with separate air valves.
 A supportive mid-mattress rib divides the two chambers and adds even weight transfer, while beams or coils constitute each chamber.

-Your air mattress’s supportive capacity is increased by each of these compensational structures, making for a rigid canvas that won’t collapse under the weight.
+Each of these compensational structures increases your air mattress’s supportive capacity, making for a rigid canvas that won’t collapse under the weight.

-The air mattress you choose will best benefit your weight situation, but there are several other things to look at.
+The air mattress you choose will best benefit your weight, but there are several other things to consider.
 Some of these will factor into the type, model, or size of air mattress that you’ll decide to take home, and they include;

 Comfort Equals Durability